jyxjjj/Telegram-Bot/README.md

+# LICENSE CHANGE

+As of 2024-08-01, the license for Telegram-Bot has been updated from GNU General Public License Version 3 [(GPLv3)](https://www.gnu.org/licenses/gpl-3.0) to GNU Affero General Public License Version 3 [(AGPLv3)](https://www.gnu.org/licenses/agpl-3.0).

+This change ensures that any use of the software over a network must also provide the corresponding source code, in line with our commitment to software freedom.

 # Recently Notice

 We have deleted Searchable Bots and Contribute 3.0 Bots, and we will not provide any support for them.